irinikp/EverCraft-Kata/Bonus_Iteration/README.md

 * All races have movement speed 20 squares per round
 * Dwarves and Halflings have movement speed 15 squares per round
 * Characters can move on the map (not diagonally)
+* Characters can move as many squares as defined from their speed on each round

 #### Feature: Terrain affects the battle
 * Higher terrain gives attacker +1 to attack roll